blockchained-mobility-hack/Moby/README.md

 This repository contains an application which makes it possible to verify users and their data in a theoretical decentralized matter.
 Currently just limited by the low amount of IOTA transactions.

 It uses MAM to solves this.
-A government creates a stream an splits this stream for each verified user.
+A government creates a stream and splits this stream for each ID/user.
 The user must own this address.
 Therefore he has the full control over his verification branch.
-But the government has the capability to revoke IDs if necessary.
+But the government has the capability to revoke IDs if necessary, by just pointing to the stream with a special revoke message.

 This repository just contains a Proof of Concept.
 Therefore, it is not designed to be used in a production environment.